kristydiaz1992/hugo-gg/content/posts/dental-health.md

 <p>The most common type of denture is the full denture, which replaces all of the teeth in the upper or lower jaw.
 Full dentures are held in place by suction and gravity, and they can be removed for cleaning.</p>
 <p>Another type of denture is the partial denture, which replaces one or more missing teeth.
 Partial dentures are usually held in place by clasps that attach to the natural teeth.</p>
 <p>Another option is an implant-supported denture, which is a denture that is attached to implants that are surgically placed in the jawbone.
 Implant-supported dentures are usually more stable than other types of dentures, but they are also more expensive.</p>
+<p>Looking for <a href="https://dentures.vercel.app/posts/free-dentures-for-seniors/">free dentures for seniors </a>?
+There are a few options available to those who are 65 years of age or older and do not have dental insurance.
+One option is to visit a dental school where students provide dental care to patients at a reduced cost.</p>
 <h3><br /><strong>The care and maintenance of dental health and dentures</strong></h3>
 <p>Dental health is important for overall health and well-being.
 Good dental care and maintenance can help prevent tooth decay, gum disease, and other problems.</p>
 <p>Dentures are artificial teeth that are used to replace missing teeth.
 They are usually made of acrylic or porcelain.
 Dentures must be cared for and cleaned regularly to prevent them from becoming stained or damaged.</p>